Certified Fraud Examiner (CFE) Skill Set

-The information contained here is based on a global salary survey conducted by an independent research group, Industry Insights Inc., and completed by 5,486 anti-fraud professionals worldwide.
-Professionals with the CFE credential earned 25 percent more in salary than professionals in comparable positions who do not hold the globally-preferred designation.
+The information contained here is based on a global salary survey conducted by an independent research group, Western Management Group, and completed by anti-fraud professionals worldwide.
+Professionals with the CFE credential earned 23 percent more in salary than professionals in comparable positions who do not hold the globally-preferred designation.

 How Does the CFE Support Your Career?